ISO 9001 requirements; Quality Management System

 The purpose of Planning the Changes is to maintain the integrity of the quality management system and the organization’s ability to continue to provide conforming products and services during the change.

-meaning of Support within ISO, Providing necessary monetary and physical assets, resources and systems
+ISO 9001 criteria, Providing necessary monetary and physical assets, resources and systems

 - A healthy infrastructure